My Brilliant Career (TV series): Background

 My Brilliant Career is an historical drama television series based on the 1901 novel My Brilliant Career, by Australian author Miles Franklin.
 The novel is often on the reading lists in Australian high school curricula, and the 1979 film adaptation by Australian director Gillian Armstrong brought international fame to Judy Davis and Sam Neill, who played Sybylla and Harry.

+The longer format of the series allows for the introduction of new characters and subplots, and varies from the original in other ways, for example casting Harry Beecham as a Chinese Australian.
+There are various other contemporary elements including a gay relationship between men, and an Aboriginal character, Nell, with a family story behind her that shows how racism and colonialism affected people's relationships with each other.

 Development

 In June 2025, Netflix ordered the series for six episodes.
 Liz Doran is the developer and showrunner, whose credits include the Australian comedy series Please Like Me (2013–2016) and 2022 drama series Barons.
 The writing team includes Doran, Sarinah Masukor, and Rachael Turk, with Shari Sebbens as associate producer.

 Alyssa McClelland directs the first three episodes as set-up director, with Anne Renton helming episodes 4–6 and serving as co-producer.
 It is executive produced by Jungle Entertainment's Chloe Rickard alongside Doran and McClelland.
 Paul Ranford produces the series, with Courtney Wise as co-executive producer.
 Key department heads include production designer Felicity Abbott, set-up director of photography Kieran Fowler, costume designer Mariot Kerr, and hair and makeup designer Zeljka Stanin.
 Marden Dean serves as block two director of photography, with casting by Nikki Barrett in Australia and Nathan Toth in the U.K.